When was the last time you lost an important file because you accidentally deleted it and then managed to empty Trash on your Mac without noticing?

 We recommend Disk Drill because it lets you restore emptied Trash on Mac with a single click.
 Disk Drill supports over 400 file formats, including all commonly used image, video, audio, and document file extensions.

-The first thing you need to do is download and install Disk Drill.
-If you want to restore items from Trash after emptying it, don’t install Disk Drill on your main hard drive.
-In fact, don’t even download it to the Downloads folder because you could overwrite the same files you’re trying to undelete.
+- The first thing you need to do is download and install Disk Drill.
+Don’t install Disk Drill on your main hard drive because you could overwrite the same files you’re trying to undelete.
 Instead, use an external hard drive or a USB flash drive.
 Alternatively, you can remove your Mac’s hard drive and connect it to another Mac.

-Launch Disk Drill and click the Recover button next to your system drive.
+- Launch Disk Drill and click the Search for lost data button next to drive where files were deleted from.
 You want to scan your system drive because that’s where Trash is located.
-Disk Drill will automatically go through its recovery algorithms to restore as many files as possible.
+Disk Drill will automatically go through its recovery algorithms to restore as many deleted files as possible.

 All newer Macs come with a backup software application called Time Machine.
 The purpose of Time Machine is to create incremental backups of files on an external storage device and allow users to restore the whole system or specific files with just a few clicks.